 Most readers are probably aware of Habitat for Humanity and its functions.
 If you are not, please visit their website at www.habitat.org.
 Drs.
 Valerie Eastman, who is a member of the local chapter’s governing board, and Jennie Long currently work with this organization, while Dr. Vickie Luttrell was a volunteer for a number of years.

 Member of this coalition work to ensure that the governor is provided with complete reviews of cases in which women who killed their abusers are seeking clemency for their actions.
-Drs.
-Jennie Long and A.L.
-Marsteller have compiled case summaries for judicial and gubernatorial consideration.
+Dr. Jennie Long has compiled case summaries for judicial and gubernatorial consideration.

 MO-PIRC is a network of services designed to ensure that parents are aware of the intricacies of their children’s socio-emotional development and its relationship to school success.
 It also aims to provide parents with information about family rights and responsibilities within the school system.
-Drs.
-Jana Bufkin and Vickie Luttrell serve as evaluators of this program and a portion of their services are in-kind.
+Dr. Vickie Luttrell serves as an evaluator of this program and a portion of her services are in-kind.